grantcolley/diptype/README.md

 ```

 ## Performance Tests
 The following shows the results of a simple test where an instance of the Activity class is created and it's properties set and read *n* number of times.
-The test can be found in PerformanceTest.cs.
+The test can be found in *PerformanceTest.cs*.
-What can be seen from the results below is that while there is an initial performance cost creating the TypeHelper and DynamicTypeHelper,
-an immediate performance benefit can be seen from creating and using the second instance of the type.
-This is because the helper for the type is cached for re-use.
+What can be seen from the results below is that while there is an initial performance cost creating the **TypeHelper** and **DynamicTypeHelper**, the helper for a given type is cached for re-use and an immediate performance benefit can be seen from creating and using the second instance of the type onwards.
 ```C#
 1 x Activity
 TypeHelper         - 00:00:00.0085030